 You have probably heard the phrase “practice makes perfect” and this is also true for singing.
 If you are a beginner singer you will have to incorporate in your day-to-day life a strict exercising routine focusing on warming up your voice and clearing your voice for singing.
 One of the biggest problems I have noticed with beginner singers is the lack of commitment, they do love to sing but are unwilling to practice the different types of exercises in the long run which will end up hurting their voice.

 As a singer you have probably heard of the dry swallow, most singers do use the dry swallowing technique to clear the vocal cords from mucus.
-Dry swallowing is as simple ad taking a sip of water but without the water and you will be only swallowing your saliva.
-You should practice dry swallowing a couple of times a day if you ever notice that you do not have enough saliva to swallow than this is mostly because you are dehydrated.
+Dry swallowing is as simple as taking a sip of water but without the water and you will be only swallowing your saliva.
+You should practice dry swallowing a couple of times a day if you ever notice that you do not have enough saliva to swallow then this is mostly because you are dehydrated.

 If you do not have enough saliva in your mouth to even dry swallow then your vocal cords are definitely dehydrated and it is time to take a couple of sips of water.

-It is essential to clear your throat to have a good sounding voice, however, most people force themselves and their vocal cords doing this practice.
+It is essential to clear your throat to have a good sounding voice, however, most people force themselves and their vocal cords to do this practice.
 If you feel that your vocal cords have mucus on them you should take a couple of sips of water and simply “humm” for a couple of minutes or even talk.
 By humming or talking your vocal cords will vibrate and eliminate the mucus, do note that you will not be able to achieve this if you are dehydrated.

 Breathing plays a big role in clearing your voice for singing while breathing mucus can be dislodged from your lungs and it will end up on your vocal cords.
-Most often times this happens to beginner singers who do not practice breathing and tend to breathe fast and shallow.
+Most often times this happens to beginner singers who do not practice breathing and tend to breathe fast and shallowly.
 Take a couple of deep breaths before you start singing and you will notice a major difference in the quality of your voice.

 Without a good warm-up practice no matter how talented of a singer you are, you will only limit yourself.
 Warming up your throat by simply humming has two effects both of which are extremely beneficial for your voice.
 The first one is that during the warm-up you will actually warm up your vocal cords, just as a muscle to prevent injury and to have a much better singing voice.
 The second effect is that through the warm-up you will produce a lot of vibrations which will dislodge any potential mucus formed on your vocal cords.